raspberrypi/libcamera/utils/ipc/mojo/public/tools/bindings/README.md

 };
 ```

-Similar to [versioned structs](#Versioned-Structs), when you pass the parameter
-list of a request or response method to a destination using an older version of
-an interface, unrecognized fields are silently discarded.
-However, if the method
-call itself is not recognized, it is considered a validation error and the
+If a method call is not recognized, it is considered a validation error and the
 receiver will close its end of the interface pipe.
 For example, if a client on
 version 1 of the above interface sends an `AttachFingerPrint` request to an
 implementation of version 0, the client will be disconnected.